 Export Distribution List Members to CSV:

-To export all Office 365 Distribution Lists and members report, execute the script as follows
+To export all Office 365 Distribution Lists and members report, execute the script using any of the below methods.

 Unlock the Full Potential of this Script